-We look into the new service that's looking to simplify pensions for the self-employed.
+We've listed some of the features of the service that's looking to simplify pensions for the self-employed.

 There are 4.8 million self-employed people in the UK, which is close to 15% of the workforce.
-However, out of this large number of people, only 14% of self-employed individuals are saving regularly in a pension.
+But only 14% of them are saving regularly in a pension.
 For many, the prospect of setting up a pension when they’re self-employed can seem complicated.
 Penfold aims to change this by making it easy to invest into your future.
 See what we thought about Penfold, how it works, how much it costs and some of its benefits.

 Penfold is here to change that by providing easy to set up digital pensions catered specifically to self-employed people.